 A Compulsory Registration Scheme For Holiday Lets is now to become law.
-Councils are awaiting timelines and guidelines from the government & holiday let registration schemes are likely to be reported in more detail later in 2024.
+Councils are awaiting timelines and guidelines from the government & holiday let registration schemes are likely to be reported in more detail later in 2025.
 It is expected that existing holiday lets will be automatically 'passported' into any registration scheme put forward by North Norfolk District Council, subject to holiday let owners being able to show that their properties comply with fire safety regulations, are properly insured and that their properties are registered for Business Rates.
-Please do not hesitate to contact us to discuss any questions you may have mark@norfolkstay.co.uk
+See also our compliance service for owners of holiday complexes / holiday lodge parks

 A new Holiday Let Registration Scheme & New Planning Class for holiday lets are now officially on the statute books, this new legislation gives local councils the choice to how and when they implement these new restrictions.
 It is difficult therefore to fully anticipate how North Norfolk District Council will interpret their duty, balancing political pressure on local housing against the £2.8 billion the tourist trade contributes to the Norfolk economy.